What We Do

 The evening Depression & Bipolar Support Group course is for adults with mood disorders to find comfort and direction in a confidential and supportive setting.

-*NEW* The Wellness Connection Club through San Marcos High School is fighting back against stigma by spreading awareness, understanding and education throughout campus.
+*NEW* Youth Wellness Connection Club & Council through San Marcos High School is fighting back against stigma by spreading awareness, understanding and education throughout campus.

 Mental Health Matters is a course taught in public schools, with two curriculi (for sixth graders and ninth graders) to introduce students to mental health topics.